Your Ultimate Guide to Pelvic Floor Physical Therapy

 Instead, a pelvic floor physical therapist will work closely with a pregnant person to carefully consider their lived experiences and symptoms and teach them strategies, tools, and exercises to empower them to be the strongest and healthiest versions of themselves, free from symptoms, pain, and discomfort.

-For many parents, the so-called “fourth trimester” – that early postpartum period, usually considered the first 3 or 4 or months after giving birth – can be filled with joy and wonder as they marvel at their child.
+For many parents, the so-called “fourth trimester” – that early postpartum period, usually considered the first 3 or 4 or months after giving birth – is filled with joy and wonder.

-What’s talked about less often is how many parents feel burdened by anxiety, uncertainty, and even shame when it comes to talking about – and getting help for – their postpartum physical challenges.
+Less often talked about is how many parents feel burdened by anxiety, uncertainty, and even shame when it comes to talking about – and getting help for – their postpartum physical challenges.

 After giving birth, patients immediately face an onslaught of information from their providers, including how to care for their baby, how to (breast)feed, how to diaper, and so much more.